Kaliheni Pass Trek:

 Highest Point: Kaliheni Pass ~ 4800 m/15750 ft.

-Seasons: June to October
+Seasons: June beginning to October end

 Further Option: Continue to Bara Bhangal trail and reach Dharamshala, 12 days, Difficult grade trek.

-Access: Trek starting point and end point is Manali
+Access: Trek starting point and end point is Manali.

-Rail station: Chandigarh (STN Code: CDG)
+Rail station: Chandigarh (STN Code: CDG) or Delhi.
+Busses to Manali.

 Airport: Delhi, Chandigarh, Kullu airport at Bhuntar (Code: KUU)